minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 And in B2B settings (such as the print terminals), the client may be required to provide a PKI-O client certificate to authenticate (and the provider must check validity of this certificate).

+# Onboarding and validation processes

+To ensure that implementations are correct and remain correct we have defined two processes.
+The onboarding-process must be completed by any Test Result Provider who wishes to integrate with CoronaCheck.
+As part of this process, they must also pass the implementation validation process.

+##  Onboarding process

+Coming soon!

+##  Implementation Validation process

+This process provides both CoronaCheck and the Test Result Provider the assurance that their implementation is capable of correctly handling the test cases defined by CoronaCheck.
+The process is designed to be repeated on a periodic bases to ensure that implementations remain compliant with the requirements of CoronaCheck.

+1. Result provider deploys their API into an acceptance environment.
+2. Result provider loads the latest test set file into their database.
+3. Result provider requests a validation from CoronaCheck, providing the URL to be called and their Provider code.
+  * CoronaCheck team manually execute the test set.
+  * CoronaCheck team provide the Result Provider with the results in the form of a report.
+4. If unsuccessful, Result provider applies technical fixes and follows this process again from step 1.

+The test set files are defined in [Appendix 5: Test sets](#appendix-4--test-sets).

+Our intention is to extend this process to include a self-service portal; this will greatly simply the validation process and allow it to be executed on demand by any test providers as part of their continous development process.

 # Security and privacy guidelines

 When providing endpoints for test retrieval, along with the general best practices regarding web application security, the following security and privacy guidelines should be followed: